JKEGRTech/Industrial-AR/README.md

 # Industrial-AR

 # --Basic Information--
-+ Overlay digital information ontop of the real world enviroment.
++ Overlay digital information on top of the real world environment.

 + Forcus on industrial Levels